eclipse/epsilon-website/mkdocs/docs/doc/articles/release-tasks/index.md

 On the release, go to "Edit".
 At a minimum, you should ensure "The Basics" section is filled in and correct.
 For "IP Due Dilligence Type", select Type A if you're unsure.
 The hit "Save".
 When you're happy with it, and it has been more than a year since the last release, you need to submit the release for review.

+### Updating Orbit repos

+Before creating the release, it's worth updating links to the Orbit repository used for resolving our dependencies.
+[This commit](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/commit/?id=1f6f1fac9edf21de7614bc74da9165db53408448) provides an example of the process, showing which files should be updated.

 ### Managing the update sites

 When creating a new release, we need to add the update site for this release to the [composite](https://download.eclipse.org/epsilon/updates/).
 We also need to create a folder containing the javadocs for the release under a directory with the name of the release at the [root of the download site](https://download.eclipse.org/epsilon/).
 We also need to remove the old release folder (move it to the archive).
 The new update site for the release is obtained by copying the interim.